ministryofjustice/modernisation-platform-environments/terraform/environments/mlra/modules/ecs/README.md

-This `alb` local Terraform module is taken from the MP provided module - https://github.com/ministryofjustice/modernisation-platform-terraform-ecs, and subsequently we have developed from the code there.
+This `ecs` local Terraform module is taken from the MP provided module - https://github.com/ministryofjustice/modernisation-platform-terraform-ecs, and subsequently we have developed from the code there.
 Below is the README.md taken form the MP module.

 # Modernisation Platform ECS Cluster Module